iamzaidakbar/Netflix3.0/README.md

 - Intregated APP using PARCEL ( Bundler )
 - Added routing using [react-router-dom, createBrowserRouter, RouterProvider, Outlet]
 - used lazy loading along with suspense
-- added customer hook for conditional bg color of header
+- added custom hook for conditional bg color of header
 - used useMemo to prevent form re-rendering components
 - used debouncing to handle mouseover api call to improve the performance.
 - optimized videomodal to handle api abortion.